danielcorin/blog/content/posts/2023/trying-out-deepsparse.md

 To start, the software does perform as advertised.
 It is an inference engine I can download and run it on my local CPU, and it does produce responses of reasonable accuracy.
 It's possible, having used GPT-3.5 and ChatGPT extensively, that my expectations were too high for running models on such under powered hardware.
-This model, after all, does a pretty good job with what it was trained on (the article text) and appears only to regurgitate prose of the article in response to a question -- it doesn't seem to have generative capabilities.
+This model, after all, does a pretty good job with what it was trained on (the article text) and appears to only regurgitate prose of the article in response to a question -- it doesn't seem to have generative capabilities.
 Having limited model experience before beginning to play with the OpenAI playground, I assumed models would have baked in training context, but in retrospect it appears somewhat obvious that this may not always be the case.
-Models need to be trained on your datasets to be useful for your application.
+Models need to be trained on your data sets to be useful for your application.
 If I wanted "better" answers about what recently happened to SVB, I would probably need more training context, a different model or both.

 This prompted me to research a bit more about other types of models and/or training approaches.